denysha-abigail/regex-tutorial/regex-rundown.md

 ## Author

 Written by Denysha Guerrios-Armaiz, a software engineer specializing in full-stack web development.
-To explore open-source projects created by this author please visit: https://github.com/denysha-abigail
+To explore projects created by this author please visit: https://github.com/denysha-abigail